7diogo-luis/ZIRCON/README.md

 ### Encoding a section
 1. Write keyword **SEC**
 2. Write the section's label after the keyword
-3. If the section contains a double junction switch, write **TJD** after the section's label
+3. If the section contains a double-junction-switch, write **TJD** after the section's label
 4. If the section does not possess train detection (area without train detection not singularly connected to the area with train detection), write **NDZ** after the section's label or after **TJD**

 ### Encoding a node
 1. Write keyword **NDE**
 2. Write the node's index after the keyword
 3. If there is an element connected to the node, write the label of that element after the node's index
-4. If the section containing the encoded node contains a single junction switch, and the node can not be crossed by transits that also cross section branches, write **-** after the label of the connected element
+4. If the section containing the encoded node contains a single-junction-switch, and the node can not be crossed by transits that also cross section branches, write **-** after the label of the connected element
 * Note 1: A node is always associated with a section.
 The association is made with the section encoded immediatly before the node
 * Note 2: The index of a node is an uppercase letter found by negativelly rotating an imaginary axis over the section containing the relevant node.
 The first node to be intersectid by the imaginary axis has index "A", and the next intercepted nodes are assigned the following alphabet's letters